-Several doorstep lenders will be able to offer you a cash loan of up to £500 regardless of where your income comes from, delivered and collected on your doorstep.
+Several lenders will be able to offer you a cash loan of up to £500 regardless of where your income comes from, delivered and collected on your doorstep.
 Doorstep lenders are lenders of last resort so be careful when looking at this option.
-We haven't featured Doorstep Lenders on this comparison table but you can find out more information about them here.
+We haven't featured doorstep lenders on this comparison table but you can find out more information about them here.

 What not to do